 Data Models in the VO aim to define the common elements of astronomical data and metadata collections and to provide a framework for describing their relationships so these become inter operable in a transparent manner.
-This is particularly true for units usage, where there is a wide spread of naming convention and representations.
-The VO Units DM aims at describing common practices in manipulating units in astronomical metadata and will define a means of consistent representation within VO services.
+This is particularly true for units usage, where there are rich and overlapping naming convention and representations.
+The VO Units DM aims at defining common practices in manipulating units in astronomical metadata and will define a means of consistent representation within VO services.